Deminarcis/PenBox/README.md

 - Run the install script e.g. `./install-linux.sh` from a terminal The installer will land you in the container if everything goes smoothly.
-You can return to the container by running `distrobox enter --name Kali`
+You can return to the container by running `distrobox-enter --name Kali`
 - Alternately you can run:
     - `systemctl --user start container-kali`
     - `podman attach --latest` (or use the name assigned to the container)